Table of Contents

 Do not Avoid the Dentist!

 Letting tooth decay flourish will be harder to remove and cause severe dental problems.
 You should set up an appointment at least once every six months.
-That will allow your dentist to detect any issues early and treat them as quickly as possible.
+That will allow your dentist to detect and treat any issues quickly.

 Final Thoughts